 Outlook / Prognosis

-When should I see a healthcare provider about liposarcoma?
+When should I see my healthcare provider?

-What questions should I ask my doctor about liposarcoma?
+What questions should I ask my healthcare provider?

 - What type of treatment is best for the type of liposarcoma that I have?

 - What is the likelihood of treatment curing the liposarcoma?